 If you love history and ancient Greek ruins, then Segesta is a must-see on your tour of Sicily.
 In a breathtakingly beautiful setting, this ancient Greek temple and amphitheatre are superb examples and don’t fail to impress.
 Read this post for all the information you need to know about how to visit Segesta.

-You cannot pass through central Italy without making the detour to Naples to visit Mount Vesuvius and Pompeii.
+You cannot pass through central Italy on a road trip without making the detour to Naples to visit Mount Vesuvius and Pompeii.
 Both are iconic Italian landmarks and share a remarkable, if devastating history.
-If you are wondering how to visit Vesuvius and Pompeii in a motorhome, then you will be delighted to know it is possible, and even easy if you follow our guidance and tips.
+If you are wondering whether you can visit Pompeii and Vesuvius in one day, then you will be delighted to know it is possible, and even easy if you follow our guidance and tips.

 Hiking Port de Boucharo and Pic de la Pahule is easy because you start at a high altitude.
 It’s a great hike for a day off when your legs need a rest, but packs a whopping punch!
 The views are incredible and Spain is so close you could just keep going….